transdigiware/blockchain/howto/monitor_network.md

 ## Using your network logs
 {: #monitor-blockchain-network-using-logs}

+Starting August 27, 2019, the way to view logs for Starter Plan nodes has changed.
+Instead of viewing Starter logs by using the {{site.data.keyword.cloud_notm}} Log Analysis service and Kibana, you can now use the {{site.data.keyword.la_full_notm}} service directly to view the logs of your CA, peers and ordering nodes.
+{: note}

-The "Overview" screen of your Network Monitor displays the status of your Certificate Authority, ordering service, and peers.
-Click **View Logs** from the dropdown list under the **Actions** header to view the logs of a specific network component.
-If you use Enterprise Plan networks, you can view component logs in a text file format.
-If you use Starter Plan networks, component logs are gathered by the [{{site.data.keyword.cloud_notm}} Log Analysis service](https://cloud.ibm.com/catalog/services/log-analysis){: external} and you can view the logs in [Kibana](/docs/services/blockchain/howto?topic=blockchain-monitor-blockchain-network#monitor-blockchain-network-viewing-kibana-logs).
+In the "Overview" screen of your Network Monitor, click **View Logs** from the drop-down list under the **Actions** header to open each network component's logs in the {{site.data.keyword.la_full_notm}} dashboard.
+If you are using an Enterprise Plan network, you can view component logs in a text file format.
+If you are using a Starter Plan network, the component logs are visible in the [{{site.data.keyword.la_full_notm}} service](https://cloud.ibm.com/catalog/services/log-analysis){: external}

 Each component generates logs from different activities.
 This is because each component plays different roles within the Hyperledger Fabric [network architecture](https://hyperledger-fabric.readthedocs.io/en/release-1.2/network/network.html){: external} and [transaction flows](https://hyperledger-fabric.readthedocs.io/en/release-1.2/txflow.html){: external}.